COAL MINING PIONEERS

 Jairus Collins was a member of the democratic party.
 He was once a candidate for the State Senate.
 He also served as treasurer of the Episcopal Church at Bramwell.
 In 1902, he married Miss Blanche Dudley ( 1881 - 1910 ).
 They were maried in the town of Bramwell, WV.
 They had two children Jairus, Jr. and daughter Virginia C.

 Jairus Collins Burial: Woodlawn Cemetery - Bluewell, Mercer County, WV.
-(View grave marker & death certificate photographs at end of this posting.)
-The grave marker of Blanche Dudley Collins ( 1881-1910 ) follows:
+(View death certificate photographs at end of this posting.)

 The Find-A-Grave Site lists Jairus Collins' Spouse as Lucy G. Dent Collins.
 Other sites have Blanche Dudley as Justus Collins' wife.
 It is believed that this information may be incorrect and Blanche Dudley Collins was the wife of Jairus Collins.
-Lucy G. Dent Collins (1861 - 1933) was buried in Spring Hill Cemetery, Charleston, Kanawha County, West Virginia, per the Find-A-Grave site.
-Lucy G. Dent Collins may have been the wife of Justus Collins.
+Lucy Gertrude Dent Collins (1861 - 1933) was buried in Spring Hill Cemetery, Charleston, Kanawha County, West Virginia, per the Find-A-Grave site.
+This burial site is also the burial site of Justus Collins and indicates that Lucy Gertrude Dent Collins was the wife of Justus Collins.

 ANOTHER ACCOUNT OF JAIRUS COLLIN'S LIFE BY HISTORIAN KEN BOWEN